The normal proxy URL shape

 IPv6 needs brackets

-An IPv6 host contains colons, so wrap it in brackets.
-Without brackets, the parser cannot tell where the host ends and the port begins.
+An IPv6 host is full of colons, so the parser cannot tell where the address ends and the port begins unless you wrap the host in square brackets.
+Add them and the line reads cleanly again:

 http://USER:PASS@[2001:db8::10]:2555